 Suppliers must understand accessibility as more than a checklist.
 Here are some ideas to help your organization help its vendors.

 - Share accessibility learnings.
-Microsoft does this in the Microsoft Supplier Toolkit Resources on Accessibility.
+Microsoft does this in the Microsoft Supplier Toolkit Resources on Accessibility (External link).

 - Plan events so suppliers can meet members of your Employee Resource Group who have disabilities.
 One of the most powerful ways to educate vendors about the value of accessibility to your organization is for vendor teams to meet the people in your organization who will most benefit from accessible procurement.